 - decide what you need to do to manage and supervise the work of contractors and agree on the nature of the controls before work starts

 - demonstrate knowledge and understanding of their work and the health and safety hazards involved

 - provide evidence of a trained workforce and the competence of key staff for the project

 - confirm that they have sufficient resource levels to do the work

-- provide evidence of previous successful work that shows they can adopt and develop safe systems of working
+- provide evidence of previous successful work that shows they can adapt and develop safe systems of working

-Its a lot more than just collecting contractor documents!
+There is a lot more to it than just collecting contractors safety documents!

 There are two important items that by law all employers must display in a place where all staff can see them (such as a staff notice board), they are a copy of the Employers Liability Insurance Certificate and a current copy of the Health, Safety Law poster.